6 Important Dos and Don’ts of Dementia Care

 Being a caregiver for a loved one with dementia is difficult for many reasons, but one of the hardest parts for some people is just how confusing it can be.
 You’ve known and loved this person for years (if not for your entire life), yet you suddenly don’t know how to deal with them – little things that never used to bother them now set them off, and the techniques that used to always work to calm them down are now useless.

-Caring for a parent with dementia is a learning process.
+It’s a learning process.
 And one made all the more painful by the fact that you’re having to learn all about how to take care of someone you used to know so well.
-Here are a few do’s and don’ts to help you navigate the process of dementia care more successfully.
+Here are a few dos and don’ts to help you navigate the process of dementia care more successfully.

 1. Do pay attention to what works.